Greece Income Tax Rates for 2014

 Greece has a bracketed income tax system with nine income tax brackets, ranging from a low of 0.00% for those earning under €12,000 to a high of 45.00% for those earning more then €100,000 a year.

 How does the Greece Income Tax compare to the rest of the world?

 The maximum income tax rate in Greece of 45.00% ranks Greece as one of the ten highest taxed countries in the world.
-Countries with similar tax brackets include Portugal with a maximum tax bracket of 46.00%, Belgium with a maximum tax bracket of 50.00% and Austria with a maximum tax bracket of 50.00%.
+Countries with similar tax brackets include Portugal with a maximum tax bracket of 46.00%, Austria with a maximum tax bracket of 50.00% and United Kingdom with a maximum tax bracket of 50.00%.
 Keep in mind that our ranking measures only nationwide income taxes, and does not account for local income taxes at state, province, or municipal levels.

 |Maximum Income Tax||Income Tax Allowance||World Tax Rank|